Return to PGL Home

 round series match-ups will be:

-Winners of the first round series
+Winners of the first round

-percentage will be the home team for games 3, 4 and 5.
+won-lost percentage will be the home team for games 3, 4 and 5.
 All games will be played via Netplay, unless

 the manager of the visiting team chooses not to play his away games via